 - Satin pillowcase: Cotton pillowcases cause too much friction and can seriously mess up your curls and cause breakage.
 Satin pillowcases, on the other hand, are smooth and eliminate frizz from your hair.

 And that’s all the knowledge I have to pass on to you, my fellow curlies!
-Use these curly hair tips to get the hair you deserve.
+Use these curly hair care tips to get the hair you deserve.
 Have any more tips and suggestions for us?
 Comment below to let us know!

 - 25 Best Products For Curly Haired Women To Buy In 2018